kcdchennai/kcdchennai/2023/Community Partner Prospectus.md

 ## Community Partner Responsibilities

 **Mandatory:**
 - Promote the event on your community's website, social media handles and other marketing materials.
-Promote the event through your network and contacts.
+- Promote the event through your network and contacts.
+- Promote the event in your meetups, webinars etc.
 - Min.
-2 posts from your social media handles (Twitter and LinkedIn)
+2 posts from your social media handles (Twitter and LinkedIn).
+Content of the posts will be shared by KCD Chennai.
 - Min.
-2 emails to your community members
+2 emails to your community members.
+Content of the email will be shared by KCD Chennai.
 - Min.
-5 retweets/reposts from your social media handles
+5 retweets/reposts from your social media handles.
+KCD Chennai will indicate which posts to be retweeted/reposted.
 - Refer min.
-3 sponsors for the event
+3 sponsors for the event.
-- Sell min.
-25 tickets to your community members, using discount vouchers
+- Sell tickets to your community members using discount vouchers.

 **Optional:**
 - Provide volunteers to assist with the organization and management of the event.